 Wanaka has plenty of hikes to choose from and I enlisted some of my favorite hikes around Wanaka in a separate post.

-Though a bit infamous amongst some the locals due to crowds that it attracts, this lone willow tree standing on the shore of the lake is definitely photographer's favourite.
+Though a bit infamous amongst some of the locals due to the crowds that it attracts, this lone willow tree standing on the shore of the lake is definitely the photographer’s favorite.

 If you love taking photos just as I do you should add this spot to your list, but don’t worry.
 If scrambling for a spot isn’t your thing, there are plenty of alternative spots in Wanaka where you can capture stunning photographs.